indigo-dc/tts/gitbook/config.md

 # Configuration Guide
 The configuration of WaTTS consists of one file.
 The file is located at `/etc/watts/watts.conf`.
-One other locations is supported for development purposes; in this case please place your configuration file at `~/.config/watts/watts.conf`.
+One other location is supported for development purposes; in this case please place your configuration file as `~/.config/watts/watts.conf`.

 ## Configuration (watts.conf)
-The WaTTS comes shipped with sane defaults, you only need to touch settings that you want to change.
+The WaTTS is deployed with sane defaults, you only need to touch user-specific changes.

-Each setting consists of one simple line of the format, comments are starting with '#'
+Each setting consists of one simple line of the format, comments are starting with '#'.

 ```
 # this is a comment and ignored
 key = value